By Aine Cryts

 Replacing the four-year BMET program that dates back to the 1990s, the new AAMI program requires 4,000 to 6,000 hours of paid, on-the-job training in topics such as anatomy, electronics, information technology, and safety.
 Upon completion of their training, apprentices will earn AAMI’s CABT (Certified Associate in Biomedical Technology) certification for professionals starting in the BMET field, a certification in IT fundamentals, and then become a certified BMET, per AAMI.

-Living Out Her ‘Wildest Dreams’
+This BMET of the Year Is Living Out Her ‘Wildest Dreams’

 “Mind-blowing” and “unbelievable.”
 Those are two words Berkey uses to describe learning that she had won the AAMI & GE Healthcare “BMET of the Year” Award.
 In fact, she didn’t even know that she had been nominated for the award, she reveals to 24×7 Magazine.